laughinghan/write.jayferd.us/content/posts/2012-02-13-shell-usabilaty-what-tcl-is-missing.md

 ---

 I ran into TCL a few months ago, and spent the better part of a weekend playing and experimenting with it.
-I really enjoyed its flexibility, its simplicity, and its emphasis on command-line usability.
-I even went through a moment when I tried to use it as my default shell in place of bash!
+I really enjoyed its flexibility, simplicity, and emphasis on command-line usability.
+I even went through a phase where I tried using it as my default shell in place of `bash`!

 I very quickly ran into some problems, though, and it took me a while to figure out what was happening.

 <!--fold-->

-Here's an example: say i've got an open file handle `$fh`, and I want to get an array of its lines.
+Here's an example: say I've got an open file handle `$fh`, and I want to get an array of its lines.
 First I've got to read the file:

 ``` tcl
 read $fh